The Supermarket Model with Known and Predicted Service Times: Additional Results

 We note that the supermarket model when jobs choose the shortest queue also, as far as we know, has not been analyzed for SJF, PSJF, and SRPT.
 Here the arrival process at a queue in equilibrium can be given by a Poisson process of rate $\lambda(n)$ when the queue has $n$ jobs waiting.
 Again, if we can develop an analysis of a single queue using SRPT with a queue-length-dependent arrival process, we can use this to analyze the supermarket model using SRPT (and similarly for other scheduling schemes).
+Again, we are not aware of any such analysis in the literature, and this is a natural and tantalizing open question.